SphericalPB/Spherical-DotFiles/README.md

 ---
 Todo List
-- [ x ] Either make nix-colors work or remove it entirely
+- [X] Either make nix-colors work or remove it entirely
+- [ ] Make a script for rebuilding and commiting config changes
 - [ ] Create a decent file structure
 - [ ] Add a place for nix-gaming.nix (or overall gaming related configs)
 - [ ] Figure out how nix global variables works